Tejws/TypingGame/README.md

 #Overview:
 Typing Master Pro is an engaging and educational typing game designed to enhance users' typing skills while providing an enjoyable gaming experience.
 This project aims to combine the thrill of gaming with the practicality of skill development, offering users a fun and interactive way to improve their typing speed and accuracy.
-#Overview:
-Typing Master Pro is an engaging and educational typing game designed to enhance users' typing skills while providing an enjoyable gaming experience.
-This project aims to combine the thrill of gaming with the practicality of skill development, offering users a fun and interactive way to improve their typing speed and accuracy.

 ![typing_game_screenshot](https://github.com/Tejws/TypingGame/assets/154742112/021f7d20-9948-4040-b1e9-b54a5df4c20b)
 ![typing_game_screenshot2](https://github.com/Tejws/TypingGame/assets/154742112/1d4c50b4-27fe-4818-ab92-68fcb181d57c)